Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Evolution of the Interface in the immiscible RT turbulence

-In the numerical simulations, the interface is determined as the curve, at which densities of the two components $A$ and $B$ are equal; see Fig.~\ref{fig7}(a).
+In the numerical simulations, the points of the moving interface $\Gamma(t)$ for an immiscible binary mixture are commonly given by the equation $\phi(\*x,t)=0$; see Fig.~\ref{fig7}(a).
+This definition assumes a diffuse interface~\cite{kruger2017lattice,anderson1998diffuse} and approximates the actual interface in the sharp interface formulation given by (\ref{eq2_1}) and (\ref{eq2_2}).
 Then, the typical drop size can be accessed through the measurements of the interface curvature radius $R = 1/\kappa$, the inverse of the curvature $\kappa$.
 Therefore, we can define the typical drop size as two times the most frequent curvature radius.
 This concept was implemented numerically: we computed the curvature radius for each adjacent pair of small interface segments at a given time $t$, and also associated weight using the lengths of the corresponding interface segments.
-Then, this data is represented in the form of a histogram with logarithmic binning for the curvature radius $R$; see Fig.~\ref{fig7}(b).
-This histogram approximates the (not normalized) probability density function (PDF) for the values of $\log R$ within the interface.
-The histogram in Fig.~\ref{fig7}(b) has the well defined maximum at $R = R_{\max}(t)$, and we define the typical drop size as $\ell(t) = 2R_{\max}(t)$.
+Then, these data are represented in the form of a histogram with logarithmic binning for the curvature radius $R$; see Fig.~\ref{fig7}(b).
+This histogram approximates the (not normalized) probability density function (PDF) for the values of $\ln{R}$ within the interface.
+The histogram in Fig.~\ref{fig7}(b) has the well-defined maximum at $R = R_{\max}(t)$, and we define the typical drop size as $\ell(t) = 2R_{\max}(t)$.
 The measured value is demonstrated in the inset of Fig.~\ref{fig7}(a) by a blue circle of diameter $\ell$, providing a visual validation of our numerical approach.
-Fig.~\ref{fig7}(c) presents the measurements of typical drop sizes at different times shown in logarithmic scale, with the straight line corresponding to the phenomenological prediction (\ref{eq5_3}).
+Figure~\ref{fig7}(c) presents the measurements of typical drop sizes at different times shown in logarithmic scale, with the straight line corresponding to the phenomenological prediction (\ref{eq5_3}).
 In addition to having a good agreement between theory and numerical simulations, we are able to estimate the dimensionless pre-factor in the expression (\ref{eq5_3}) as $6.7 \pm 0.7$.
 Notice also that the slope of the histogram in Fig.~\ref{fig7}(b) to the right of the maximum value (dashed red line) confirms our prediction (\ref{eq5_5}) for the distribution of drops with respect to their size.
 This slope extends to the integral-scale structures with $R \sim L(t) \sim 10^4$.
-At larger values of $R\gtrsim 10^5$, Fig.~\ref{fig7}(b) measures the increased probability of almost flat interfaces segments; such segments can be recognized both in Fig.~\ref{fig1} and Fig.~\ref{fig7}(a).
+At larger values of $R\gtrsim 10^5$, Fig.~\ref{fig7}(b) measures the increased probability of almost flat interfaces segments; such segments can be recognized both in Figs.~\ref{fig1} and~\ref{fig7}(a).